EoinFitzsimons/Eoin-s-Racing-Game/README.md

 ## 🎮 Game Overview

-Circuit Racer is an immersive top-down racing game where players can choose from 16 international racing teams, each with unique themes and characteristics.
+Eoin's Racing Game is an immersive top-down racing game where players can choose from 16 international racing teams, each with unique themes and characteristics.
 Race against AI opponents on challenging circuits with realistic physics, complete lap tracking, and professional broadcast-style presentation.

 ## ✨ Features